-You can choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in at this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
 Call Financial Edge Mortgage Corp. at 425-508-9988 to learn more.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest rates for ARMs are determined by a federal index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+Generally, the interest rates for ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month CD rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs most often feature their lowest, most attractive rates toward the beginning.
-They guarantee that rate from a month to ten years.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate loans benefit people who plan to sell their house or refinance before the loan adjusts.
+ARMs most often have the lowest rates toward the beginning.
+They provide that interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+In these loans, the introductory rate is fixed for three or five years.
+After this period it adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for people who anticipate moving in three or five years.
+These types of ARMs are best for people who will sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 425-508-9988.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Do you have a question regarding a mortgage program?